ym2011/PenetrationTestingScripts/rainmap-lite/README.md

 This project is still in beta version.
 Any feedback, bug reports and PRs are greatly appreciated!

+note:
+The scan URL is: http://10.10.10.10:8080/ ,if  you change it,please watch what the terminal output after you type " python manage.py runserver 0.0.0.0:8080", the ip is the ip of your machine
+The admin URL is: http://10.10.10.10:8080/console/

 ## Screenshots
 * Responsive interface